 I recently wrote a novel.
 It is right now sitting on the hard drive of an editor and next week I’ll need to find $3000 from my 5 jobs to fund it and then it’ll be printed and then it’ll be out in the world.
 An actual book on bookshelves, my magnum opus, my great work of Art.

 Except that I can’t call it that.
-I can’t even push the A word past my lips without feeling allergic.
+I can’t even push the A word past my lips without feeling resistance.
 I should probably explain why.

 Years later, I sat with a group of friends gathered around a computer screen looking at something on facebook.
 Everyone was laughing and giggling and commenting on how funny it was, but me, nothing.
 I didn’t understand a thing.
 It was some sort of meme making fun of art galleries.
 Something about waterfalls.
 I asked for a class translation and one of the friends was shocked that I didn’t get it.
 I said something like “Sweety, I’ve never been in an art gallery before, why would I get it?”
 (I don’t think the 20 minutes in Madrid really count).
 She was shocked.
 And outright didn’t believe me.
 Art galleries are an institution after all, what self-respecting middle class activist hasn’t been in at least 30?
 Well, I’ve been in Mcdonalds – which was our monthly treat when I was young – and I’ve been to the pool and I’ve been to the cinema to watch hollywood blockbusters.
 I know those things aren’t cool or radical, and they’re certainly not Art, but they are the things that great swathes of working class England do every week for entertainment.
 I still have no idea what the waterfalls were about by the way.